fatemehsrz/ML_Concepts/README.md

 - Likelihoods are the probability of the observed data under certain hypothetical scenarios.
 Since there are many hypothetical scenarios there would be likelihoods that do not sum up to `1`.
 For example,  given a dataset of coin flips, we can calculate the likelihood of different coin bias values (e.g., `0.4`, `0.5`, `0.6`) to determine the most likely value.

-## Prior Probability vs Posterior Probability vs Likelihood
+## Prior Probability vs Posterior Probability
  - soon

 ## Dimensionality Reduction